divio/divio-cloud-docs/introduction/django-02-create-project.rst

 Create a new Django project from scratch
 ===============================================

-In this section we will create and deploy a new project in the Control Panel using `Django
-<https://www.djangoproject.com/>`_, the most popular Python web application framework.
-The principles covered by the
+In this tutorial you will create and deploy a new project using `Django <https://www.djangoproject.com/>`_, the most popular Python web application framework.
+The project will be set up in Docker and integrated with various cloud services such as database and media storage.

-tutorial will apply to any other development stack.
+The principles covered by the tutorial will apply to any other development stack.

 ..  note::